 No matter how much they care, Generation Z won’t devote their lives to your business 24/7.
 Work-life balance is important to them.
 They want to know how working at your business will fit into their lives and their personal goals.
 Be honest about what the job is like, this is a generation that can smell a lack of authenticity a mile away.

 The type of managers Generation Z report to is very important to them.
 They want honest bosses with integrity and who mentor them.
-With a lifelong access to information they are accustomed to constant learning and they want managers who can coach and teach them.
+With a lifelong access to information, they are accustomed to constant learning and want managers who can coach and teach them.

 Recruiting Generation Z

-Generation employees can bring a lot to employers and the best way we find to recruit them incudes:
+Generation Z employees can bring a lot to employers and the best way we find to recruit them includes;

 - Being highly engaged in the recruitment process